 Attention UPS Package Drivers:

-Twice per year you have the opportunity to sign up on the 9.5 list and protect yourself from excessive overtime.
+Every year you have the opportunity to sign up on the 9.5 list and protect yourself from excessive overtime.
 The 9.5 list gives drivers the right to file grievances over pay when they are worked more than 9.5 hours more than twice a week.
 When UPS violates 9.5 rights, Article 37 of the National Master Agreement calls for the company to reduce the driver’s workload and pay triple time – instead of time and a half – for time worked in excess of 9.5 hours in a day.
 Eligible drivers should talk to their shop stewards to get signed up on the list.

 The National Master United Parcel Service Agreement has the following language regarding 9.5 protection: